Dionmax/Dionmax/README.md

 ### Hi there 👋

-I'm Dionmax, BA in Computer Science, working on software development at GeoSapiens Tecnologia e Informação remotely.
+I'm Dionmax, BA in Computer Science.
 I consider myself a person who likes to learn new ways to improve something, with great interest in the area of algorithm complexity and code optimization.
 I find it easy to work in groups and learn new working methods and technology.

 <img align='right' src="https://c.tenor.com/y2JXkY1pXkwAAAAC/cat-computer.gif" width="200">